-There are different ways of applying personalization in Optimizely.
-You can either use the simple built-in visitor group functionality, or you can add the sophisticated recommendation capabilities that are included with Optimizely Product Recommendations, part of the Optimizely Personalization product suite.
+There are different ways of applying recommendations in Optimizely.
+You can either use the simple built-in visitor group functionality, or you can add the sophisticated recommendation capabilities that are included with Optimizely Product Recommendations.

 By applying machine learning and statistical analysis to behavioral data, the platform uses visitor behavior to autonomously create and optimize individual content and product views.

 The native integration for Commerce is part of Optimizely Product Recommendations.
 You also need an Optimizely Product Recommendations environment to receive tracking data and serve recommendations.
 See Recommendations and Project recommendations for how to get started with Product Recommendations.

 Recommendations has key components that you should not alter.
 If you need to alter the following components, co-ordinate with Optimizely.

 Changes to user tracking needs can result in loss of behavior and core functionality, such as if you switched from tracking plain email addresses to pseudonymized user IDs or vice versa.